KonradSzafer/motion-planning-net/README.md

 # **Data**

+The coder was trained on a dedicated dataset consisting of generated maps, each with only one solution.

-To train the Neural Planner, 100 diferent environments were generated.
+Unlike the coder, only 100 different environments were generated to train the Neural Planner.
 For each of this environment 4000 diferent starting and goal points were randomly choosen.
 It gives a total of 400000 path planning problems.

 This element is necessary to focus network learning on the path.
 Each image has a resolution of 120x120px.